altuntasfatih/morse-decoder/README.md

 ### To run
  * Local enviroment star with `MIX_ENV=dev PORT=4001 iex -S mix phx.server`.
 LibCluster strategy is Gossip for dev env.
 Start other erlang vm with different port then they will connect each others and form cluster.

- * Prod env runs on kubernets cluster.It uses k8 headles service to discovery node and form cluster.
+ * Prod env runs on kubernets cluster.
+It uses k8 headless service to discovery node and form cluster.
 To deploy kubernets steps are below.
 (Minikube)

  ```